 Deodorants don’t stop sweat-

-Remember, deodorants cover up the odor, they don’t stop the sweat glands from producing sweat.
+Remember, deodorants only cover up the odor.
+They don’t stop the sweat glands from producing sweat.
 If you want to stop sweat, you have to use a antiperspirant.